How do massive brands build inventory management systems?See Diagrams

 Because of this feature, many customers use CockroachDB to protect their customer’s data and ensure it is being stored in the right location.
 For example, if you want to authenticate global customers to your ecommerce application CockroachDB makes this easy by housing data close to customers even when they are traveling.

-So after reading this post, are you feeling confident?
-Are you ready to tackle the 2020 holiday season and the new ways consumers will be shopping potentially forever?
+Are you feeling confident in your stack?
+Are you ready to tackle the 2022 holiday season and the new ways consumers will be shopping forever?